Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Experiments and Results

 We perform an in-depth study to explore the impact of different audio and visual augmentations.

 \textbf{Visual Augmentations.} We explore a wide range of visual augmentations.
 As a starting point, we adopt the basic spatial augmentations used in \cite{avid}, which consists of Multi-Scale Crop (MSC), Horizontal Flip (HF), and Color Jitter (CJ).
 Additionally, we explore other augmentations, namely Gray Scale (GS), Gaussian Blur (GB) \cite{simclr}, and Cutout (C) \cite{cutout}, which show great performance in image-based self-supervised learning \cite{simclr,scan}.
 We explore almost all the possible combinations of different visual augmentations in a uni-modal setup and present the results in Table \ref{tab:abl_aud_vid_aug}.
 The results show that strong augmentations improve the top-1 accuracy by $6.8\%$ in comparison to basic augmentations used in \cite{avid}.
-We mention the augmentation parameters and implementation details in Section \ref{supsec:augs}.

 \textbf{Temporal Consistency of Spatial Augmentations.} While investigating different spatial augmentations, we are also interested to know if the spatial augmentations should be consistent at the frame level or whether they should be random (i.e., vary among consecutive frames within a sequence).
 We refer to these concepts as \textit{temporarily consistent} or \textit{temporarily random}.
-We perform an experiment where we apply MSC\dash HF\dash CJ\dash GS randomly at the frame level, and compare the results to applying the same augmentations consistently across all the frames of a sequence.
+We perform an experiment where we apply MSC\dash HF\dash CJ\dash GS randomly at the frame level and compare the results to applying the same augmentations consistently across all the frames of a sequence.
 Our results show that maintaining temporal consistency in spatial augmentations across consecutive frames is beneficial, which is in line with the findings in \cite{cvrl}.
 Specifically, \textit{Temporally random} augmentations, results in top-1 accuracy of $53.69\%$, whereas, the same augmentations applied in a \textit{temporally consistent} manner results in $68.09\%$.